dotnet/docs/docs/framework/unmanaged-api/debugging/createdebugginginterfacefromversion2-function.md

  [in] Version string of the CLR in the target debuggee, which is returned by the [CreateVersionStringFromModule](createversionstringfrommodule-function.md) function.

  `szApplicationGroupId`\
- [in] A string representing the application group ID of a sandboxed process running in Mac.
-Pass NULL if the process is not running in a sandbox and other platforms.
+ [in] A string representing the application group ID of a sandboxed process running in macOS.
+Pass NULL if the process is not running in a sandbox on macOS or on other platforms.

  `ppCordb`\
  [out] Pointer to a pointer to a COM object (`IUnknown`).
 This object will be cast to an [ICorDebug](icordebug-interface.md) object before it is returned.